 Although many people have heard of essential oils today, there is still a lot of confusion regarding what these oils are, and what they aren’t.
 However, if you are going to use them, it is important that you understand what to look for in a good essential oil.
 Otherwise, you could end up purchasing sub-standard products that could cause more harm than good.

 Essential oils have been extracted from various plants around the globe throughout recorded history.
-They are chemically complex components of the plant, which some belief is the life-force held within the plant itself.
+They are chemically complex components of the plant, which some believe is the life-force held within the plant itself.
 Whether you prefer a scientific or spiritual take on these liquids, you can benefit from using them correctly.

 In order to obtain the oils, which aren’t actually oils, special means of extraction must be used.
 Most are steam distilled or cold pressed, though a few exceptions exist.
 These volatile aromatic compounds can be found in various plant parts, including the roots and bark.
 Essential oils can also be found in the leaves, stems, and flowers of certain plants.

 Learn how to recognize true essential oil products from those taking advantage of unknowing consumers.
 First of all, you should always see the Latin name of the plant on the bottle.
 Additionally, the bottle should only have a single ingredient.
 Unless you are purchasing a blend or product with essential oils from a reputable manufacturer, stick to pure oils.

 Look at the selection a company offers.
 If you notice that the prices of the essential oils are all the same, or very close to it, run away!
 There is simply no way that the prices for bottles of rose and lavender essential oils should be the same.
 The amount will be impacted by the type of plant, how much it requires to make the oil and other unique considerations.
 Of course, there are likely to be some common oils with similar pricing.
 For instance, lavender and tea tree essential oils are both incredibly affordable.